Written by Michelle Whitmer | Edited By Walter Pacheco | Last Update: November 14, 2024

 • Stage 4b: Malignant tumors can be any size and may or may not involve structures or lymph nodes near the lung of origin.
 Multiple tumors have spread outside the chest to distant lymph nodes or other organs.

-Lung cancer tumors can double in size in four to five months.
+Lung cancer tumors can double in size in 4 to 5 months.
 The time to progress from stage 1 to stage 4 lung cancer takes several years and depends on many factors, including:

 • Cancer type and stage